nsrau/azure-docs.it-it/articles/cloud-services/cloud-services-update-azure-service.md

 <properties
-pageTitle="Come aggiornare un servizio cloud | Microsoft Azure" description="Informazioni su come aggiornare i servizi cloud in Azure.
-Informazioni su come viene eseguito un aggiornamento in un servizio cloud per assicurare la disponibilità." services="cloud-services" documentationCenter="" authors="Thraka"
+pageTitle="How to update a cloud service | Microsoft Azure" description="Learn how to update cloud services in Azure.
+Learn how an update on a cloud service proceeds to ensure availability." services="cloud-services" documentationCenter="" authors="Thraka"